MarcoFm1/JavaScriptPractise/README.md

 while: ask and execute

-do while: execute and later ask
+do while: execute and later ask.